 Naturally, there are no monetary calculations with retweets, likes, shares, and other social media marketing help because social media is a no-cost platform and channel to enter into.
 It’s a zero-dollar investment.
 Social media would never have proliferated if people had to pay a membership fee to join Facebook or Twitter.
 This caused the death of such early social media channels as Friendster that offered only a basic platform, and you needed to pay for a premium page for more features.
 Therefore, since social media is a zero-amount investment, any return from it is already considered ROI.

 However, it would help if you still tracked ROI.
 This is different from calculating or measuring because you need some investment to start with, and social media has zero investment amount.
-For more social media marketing help into this tracking, you need to identify and then attach a monetary amount to your social media goals and see what you get from them.
+For more social media marketing help in this tracking, you need to identify and then attach a monetary amount to your social media goals and see what you get from them.

 Difficult?
 Not really.
 Possible?
 Definitely.